 Find the ones you think will provoke your creative side and study their submission guidelines carefully.

-Do profound research, interview someone if you had to, and develop a sound idea to pitch to the editor.
+Do profound research, interview others if you have to, and develop a sound idea to pitch to the editor.

 5. Write Best Selling Kindle Books from Home